icaew-digital-archive/handbook/docs/admin-guides/preservica/reclassification.md

 * b_delete_metadata.py
 * c_add_metadata_from_csv.py

 During this stage, existing metadata will be deleted from the enclosed Preservica environment.
-Afterwards the new completed dublin core metadata will be added to the assets.
+Afterwards the new completed Dublin Core metadata will be added to the assets.

 ## b_delete_metadata.py